WDI-SEA/notes/00-config-deployment/deploy-node-mongo/readme.md

 ## Connecting to a mLab instance using Robomongo/Mongohub (or similar)

-In order to view the contents of your MongoDB database using a GUI client like Robomongo, you can use the `MONGODB_URI`.
+In order to view the contents of your MongoDB database using a GUI client like Robo 3T, you can use the `MONGODB_URI`.
 This URI contains the connection information and credentials needed to connect.
+You can grab the value of this conection string by typing `heroku config` or by logging into the Heroku dashboard.